Trust & safety

 • Confirmed the certificate is dated within the last three years

-• Confirmed the name on the certificate matches the tutor's identity-verified account
+• Confirmed the name on the certificate matches the tutor's identity-verified name

-After the review we record the certificate reference, name, date of birth, issue date, and clear status.
-We do not retain a copy of the certificate document itself.
+After the review, Tutorperch records the certificate reference, name, date of birth, issue date, and clear status.
+Tutorperch does not retain a copy of the certificate.

-Northern Ireland's criminal record disclosure regime is separate from England and Wales.
-AccessNI is the NI scheme, run by the NI Department of Justice under the Police Act 1997 framework.
-DBS and AccessNI are different services with different police records and different legal frameworks.
-Tutorperch accepts whichever scheme the tutor holds; the verified badge is labelled per-scheme so parents can see at a glance what was checked.
+Northern Ireland's criminal-record disclosure regime is separate from that of England and Wales.
+AccessNI is operated by the NI Department of Justice under the Police Act 1997 framework.
+DBS and AccessNI are different services drawing on different police records under different legal frameworks.
+Tutorperch accepts whichever scheme is appropriate to the tutor's location, with the verified badge labelled per scheme so parents can see at a glance which check applied.

 How verification works